Harder's conjecture II: Examples

 We also have

 Put $f=\phi^+$.
 We give a list of the prime numbers appearing in $N_{\QQ(f)/\QQ}{\bf L}(k+j,f)/{\bf L}(k+j/2,f)$ greater than $30$.\\

 {\bf Table 1}\\ \\

-We note all the prime numbers in Table 1 satisfy the conditions (C.5), (C.6) and (C.7) of Theorem \ref{th.main-result}.
-We note that all the primes except $67021$ are regular primes, and $67021$ also satisfies the conditions (C.6) and (C.7).
+We note all the prime numbers in Table 1 except $593$ satisfy the conditions (C.5), (C.6) and (C.7) of Theorem \ref{th.main-result}.
+We note that all the primes except $67021$ and $593$ are regular primes, and $67021$ also satisfies the conditions (C.6) and (C.7).
+Since $593$ divides $\zeta(-21)$, it does not satisfy the condition (C.7).\footnote{This was pointed out by Nobuki Takeda.}

 (1) We have confirmed Harder's congruence in the case $(k,j)=(14,4)$ and $(4,24)$ as stated before.

 (2) Let $(k,j)=(12,8)$.
 Then the prime number $6701$ divides $N_{\QQ(f)/\QQ}({\bf L}(20,f)/{\bf L}(16,f))$ and it splits in $\QQ(f)$.
 Hence there exist prime ideals $\frkq, \frkq'$ of $\QQ(f)$ such that $(6701)=\frkq \frkq'$ and $\frkq$ divides ${\bf L}(20,f)/{\bf L}(16,f)$ and satisfies (C.4) of Theorem \ref{th.main-result}, and (C.8') of Theorem \ref{th.main-result2}.
 Put ${\bf k}=(16,16,8,8)$.
 Let $N=\left( \right), \ N_1=\left( \right)$, and $V= $.
 Put